 Not that complicated.

-800, 94, one Sean, if you want to be a part of the program.
+800-94-1 Sean, if you want to be a part of the program.

 Well, I think a number of people, and I think what you look is that they have unsuccessfully tried to take down the wrong person.

-You know, they didn't use their private server because they didn't want to get caught, so they used the government server.
+You know, they didn't use their private server because they didn't want to get caught.

 That was not a good move.

-Uh he talked about the insurance policy just in case Crooked Hillary loses, and that didn't work out too well for them.
+He talked about the insurance policy just in case Crooked Hillary loses.

-Remember, 100 million to one.
+100 million to one.

 Maybe he said 100 million to nothing.

-But should she lose, we'll have an insurance policy, and we'll get this guy out of office.
+But should she lose, we'll have an insurance policy and we'll get this guy out of office.

 And that's what they said, and that's what they meant.

-Now we've known about the insurance policy.
+Now, we've known about the insurance policy.

 They were also appointed by Mueller.

-It wasn't Robert Mueller.
+It was not Robert Mueller.

 But anyway, despite studios and some prejudices, et cetera, this Russia collusion hoax has been exposed.

-And the idea is we want the American people to even know more about this because there are a lot of people, maybe they don't follow the news the way some people that listen to talk radio and watch Fox do.
+And the idea is we want the American people to even know more about this because there are a lot of people, maybe they don't follow the news the way some people listen to talk radio and watch Fox do.

-Um, so we have our friends, investigative journalists is with us, and MacLehaney and also Philum uh MacAllear, they're here to talk about this new film that they have been working on based on the true story of Page and Strzok.
+They're here to talk about this new film that they have been working on based on the true story of Page and Strzok.

-You know, we can see why Hollywood is forever gone.
+We can see why Hollywood is forever gone.

-Hollywood's Hollywood's done, they just don't know it yet.
+They just don't know it yet.

 I was looking at their so-called blockbusters over the weekend, and they all died.